 1. I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
 That doesn’t mean others will not work, I just have not tested other flours.

-2. If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+2. If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add ½ teaspoon.

-4. I used almond milk but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.
+4. I used almond milk, but other dairy-free kinds of milk, and even regular milk will work.
+I do not recommend canned coconut milk.

 SPECIAL NOTE